posapp-vn/laravel-lark-logging/README.md

 ## Create bot

-For using this package you need to create Telegram bot: https://open.larksuite.com/document/client-docs/bot-v3/add-custom-bot
+For using this package you need to create Lark bot: https://open.larksuite.com/document/client-docs/bot-v3/add-custom-bot

 ## Configuring a different chat id or token per channel